 The following tests may be used to diagnose an HIV/AIDS-related cancer or determine if or where it has spread:

 Computed tomography (CT or CAT) scan .
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye is usually injected into a patient’s vein.
 CT scans of the chest and abdomen can help find cancer that has spread to the lungs, lymph nodes, or liver.

 Endoscopy .
 This test allows the doctor to see the inside the body with a thin, lighted, flexible tube called an endoscope.
 The person may be sedated as the tube is inserted through the mouth, down the esophagus, and into the stomach and small bowel.
+Sedation is giving medication to become more relaxed, calm, or sleepy.
 If abnormal areas are found, the doctor can remove a sample of tissue and check it for cancer.
 The doctor can examine the large intestine with a specific endoscopic procedure called a colonoscopy .

 Bronchoscopy .
 This endoscopic test allows the doctor to see inside the lungs with a thin, lighted, flexible tube called a bronchoscope.
 The person is sedated as the tube is inserted through the mouth or nose, down through the windpipe, and into the breathing passages of the lungs.
-This procedure may be performed by a surgeon or a pulmonologist (a medical doctor who specializes in lung disease).
+This procedure may be performed by a surgeon or a pulmonologist.
+A pulmonologist is a doctor who specializes in lung disease.
 Tiny tools inside the tube can collect samples of fluid and tissue, so the pathologist can examine the samples.

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body, using a small amount of radiation.

 Photography.
-Because multiple and scattered skin lesions can develop, doctors regularly photograph parts of the skin (called mapping) in order to find out whether new lesions have developed over time.
+Because multiple and scattered skin lesions can develop, doctors regularly photograph parts of the skin in order to find out whether new lesions have developed over time.
+This is sometimes called mapping.

 Blood tests .
 Many different blood tests provide information about a lymphoma diagnosis, the disease’s effect on the body, and how well treatment is working.

 Bone marrow aspiration and biopsy .
 Lymphoma often spreads to the bone marrow, and looking at a sample of the bone marrow can be important for doctors to diagnose lymphoma and to find out if it has spread.
-A bone marrow biopsy and aspiration are similar procedures and often done at the same time.
+A bone marrow aspiration and biopsy are similar procedures and often done at the same time.
 Bone marrow has both a solid and a liquid part.
+An aspiration removes a sample of fluid with a needle.
 A bone marrow biopsy is the removal of a small amount of solid tissue using a needle.
-An aspiration removes a sample of fluid with a needle.
 The sample(s) are then analyzed by a pathologist.
-A common site for a bone marrow biopsy and aspiration is the pelvic bone, which is located in the lower back by the hip.
+A common site for a bone marrow aspiration and biopsy is the pelvic bone, which is located in the lower back by the hip.
 The skin in that area is usually numbed with medication beforehand, and other types of anesthesia (medication to block the awareness of pain) may be used.

 Magnetic resonance imaging (MRI) .
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the brain and spinal column.
-MRIs create more detailed pictures of soft tissues and nerves than CT scans.
-A contrast medium may be injected into a patient’s vein or given orally to create a clearer picture.
+MRI can also be used to measure the tumor’s size.
+In addition, MRIs create more detailed pictures of soft tissues and nerves than CT scans.
+A special dye called a contrast medium is given before the scan to create a clearer picture.
+This dye is usually injected into a patient’s vein.

 Bone scan .
 A bone scan uses a radioactive tracer to look at the inside of the bones.
 The tracer is injected into a patient’s vein.
 It collects in areas of the bone and is detected by a special camera.
 Healthy bone appears gray to the camera, and areas of injury, such as those caused by cancer, appear dark.